tran-linh41214/tran-linh41214/README.md

 - *Explore Ecommerce Dataset* – SQL, BigQuery: Using SQL in BigQuery for efficient data management in the E-commerce sector, as well as integrating data from various worksheets to produce a thorough and accurate sales statistics report of the ecommerce sector.
 - *AdventureWorks Sales Analysis* - PowerBI: Selecting appropriate visualizations to display various metrics and structuring them effectively to narrate a compelling, actionable story was key in addressing critical issues and providing insightful facts from the company’s sales dashboard.
-- *RFM Analysis* - Python: Utilizing tools like Numpy, Matplot, Pandas, Seaborn, and Squarify in Python to uncover meaningful insights through RFM analysis.
+- *RFM Segmentation* - Python: Utilizing tools like Numpy, Matplot, Pandas, Seaborn, and Squarify in Python to uncover meaningful insights through RFM analysis.
 From the result, solutions were proposed for more effective business strategies.
 - *E-Commerce Customer Churn Prediction* – Machine Learning: Involving developing a machine learning model aimed at predicting customer churn.
 By leveraging predictive analytics, the model identifies key factors that contribute to customer attrition, allowing for effective strategies, enhancing the business's sustainability.
 <!--
 **tran-linh41214/tran-linh41214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.